bosstweed11/docs/src/pages/understand-stacks/overview.md

 -> The Explorer consumes the [Stacks 2.0 Blockchain API](https://blockstack.github.io/stacks-blockchain-api/).
 You can use this public API for programmatic access to the blockchain.

+## API

+You can use the Stacks 2.0 Blockchain API to query the blockchain and interact with smart contracts.

+[@page-reference | inline]
+| /understand-stacks/stacks-blockchain-api

 ## Tutorials

 [@page-reference | grid-small]